neuralhydrology/neuralhydrology/docs/source/usage/config.rst

 -  ``lagged_features``: Can be used to add a lagged copy of another feature to the list of available input/output features.
-Has to be a dictionary mapping from strings to int, where the string specifies the feature name and the int the number of lagged time steps.
+Has to be a dictionary mapping from strings to int or a list of ints, where the string specifies the feature name and the int(s) the number of lagged time steps.
 Those values can be positive or negative (see
    `pandas shift <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.shift.html>`__
    for details).
+If a list of integers is provided, only unique values are considered.
    We append ``_shiftN`` to each lagged feature, where `N` is the shift count.

 -  ``custom_normalization``: Has to be a dictionary, mapping from time series feature names to ``centering`` and/or ``scaling``.
 Using